Rally rivals set to face off

-Confrontation between anti-government protesters and royalists is feared as both sides plan rallies outside parliament this morning.
+Confrontation between anti-government protesters and opponents who constantly warn them to stop dragging the high institution into their activism is feared as both sides plan rallies outside parliament this morning.

 The anti-government movement is led by the Free People and the Student Union of Thailand, while the royalist movement is headed by the Archeewa Chuay Chart (Vocational Students Helping the Nation) group and another group calling itself the Association of Students of Thailand.

 The two sides have both announced their plans to rally outside parliament at 10am today.

 The anti-government side is demanding the government stop threatening people who come out to exercise their democratic rights and freedom.